tummala-hareesh/ml_zoomcamp_ht/notes/week-6-notes.md

 - Finalize a DT with max_depth and min_samples_leaf

 # 6 Ensemble learning and random forest
+- Random forest
+    - Average choice of multiple Experts to give a loan or not
+    - Similarly, Average probability of multiple DTs is RF
+    - Randomness comes from the fact that each DT is different - each model get a random subset of features
+- mutiple DTs into one

 # 7 Gradient boosting and XGBoost